Siniša Končalović

 Siniša Končalović (born 24 October 1966) is a Croatian retired footballer who played as a midfielder for clubs in Yugoslavia, Spain, Greece, Portugal, Austria and Belgium.

 Club career

 Born in Osijek, Končalović began playing football for local side NK Osijek.

-In 1992, Končalović joined Greek Superleague side Panachaiki F.C. for the two seasons appearing in 31 league matches for the club.
+In 1992, Končalović joined Super League Greece side Panachaiki for the two seasons appearing in 31 league matches for the club.